In Victoria, students normally start secondary school when they reach Year 7.

 Moving from a government primary school to a government secondary school

-Moving from a private primary school to a government secondary school
+Moving from a non-government primary school or home schooling to a government secondary school

-Your child is at a P-9 or P-12 school
+Your child is at a government Prep-Year 9 or Prep-Year 12 school

 If your child is staying on at the same school, you do not need to make an application.

 Contact your school for information about year 7 orientation.

 Once your child is enrolled

 tips for starting secondary school to learn how you can support your child through the move.

 If a school decides not to accept your enrolment, you can appeal.
 This situation can happen if you request to enrol at a school outside of your designated neighbourhood zone, and the school does not have enough places.

 You can lodge a written appeal to the school.
 The timeline for appeals is detailed in the Transition Information Pack.